ysh-x/CodeFit/README.md

 ### Settings Module
-The Settings Module consist of basic account details and the user details
+The Settings Module consist of basic account details and the user details.

 ![Alt text](/Settings.png?raw=true "Optional Title")

 ### Certificates Module
 This module consists of the certificate of the user.
-Users can download after the completion of the tests
+Users can download after the completion of the tests.

 ![Alt text](/Certificate.png?raw=true "Optional Title")